goethite/gostint/docs/Concept_Ideas.md

 Could share/mount unix domain socket and any Vault Token / secrets into the task container.
-Any secrets could be auto-"deleted" when read by the Fuse subsystem in goswim - i.e. a one-shot share/read operation.
+Any secrets could be auto-"deleted" when read by the Fuse subsystem in gostint - i.e. a one-shot share/read operation.
 Attempts to re-read a secret should log an alert.

 Update: Chose to simplify by using Docker api client's `CopyToContainer()`